- Teaches students:

 2001: BM at Yeonsei University

 Offer lessons to beginning, intermediate and advanced level students.
+At least once a week.
 All lessons vary by level, age, time and students' interest.
 But commonly covered areas are as follows:

 Piano: Technique, Performance (music pieces), Sight reading, Ear training, and Theory